danielmcconville/sequelize-mock/README.md

 # License

-Created by Blink UX and licensed under the MIT license.
+Licensed under the MIT license.
 Check the LICENSE file for more information.